Barbara Woodhouse (1910–1988)

 Barbara returned to live with her mother at Sandfield Cottage, where she use to run dances on Saturday evenings to which she invited her girl friends to meet the young doctors from the Radcliffe Infirmary.
 It was at one of these dances that she met her second husband, Michael Clayton Woodhouse.
 They were married on 5 August 1940, and they moved to Wiltshire, where her husband had a medical practice in Melksham, and Barbara managed several farms and brought up three children.

 Meanwhile her mother, Mrs L. Blackburn, remained at Sandfield Cottage (numbered first 5 and eventually 43 London Road) and continued to run the Sandfield Dog Boarding Kennels until about 1960.
 Sandfield Cottage was demolished in 1965, and its grounds redeveloped.

-Blackburn Close on the former Manor Ground site is named after her family.
+Blackburn Close on the former Manor Ground site is named after Mrs Barbara Woodhouse's family.

 There is a